Pylons/pyramid/docs/narr/models.rst

-traversal functions (such as the functions exposed in :ref:`location_module`, :ref:`traversal_module`, and :ref:`url_module` as well as certain functions in :ref:`security_module` ) to work properly against a instances in an object graph, all nodes in the graph must be :term:`location` -aware.
+traversal functions (such as the functions exposed in :ref:`location_module`, :ref:`traversal_module`, and :ref:`url_module` as well as certain functions in :ref:`security_module` ) to work properly against the instances in an object graph, all nodes in the graph must be :term:`location` -aware.
 This means they must have two
 attributes: ``__parent__`` and ``__name__``.